Current Research Studies

 - Adding an additional antidepressant to their current medication;

 - Or adding Transcranial Magnetic Stimulation while they continue their antidepressant medication.

-Screening and treatment will last for 8 weeks followed by monthly questionnaires for one year.
-Participants must be between the ages of 18 and 80 and in a current episode of depression that has lasted for at least 12 weeks, which has not been improved by 2 or more different depression treatments.
+Screening and treatment will last for eight weeks followed by monthly questionnaires for one year.
+Participants must be between the ages of 18 and 80 and in a current episode of depression that has lasted for at least 12 weeks, which has not been improved by two or more different depression treatments.
 Sign up to participate in a research study.

 Other Research Studies